-I will stop rosewood harvesting in Savannah Region - Minister-designate
+I will stop rosewood harvesting in Savannah region - Minister-designate

 Source: Nkilgi FM

-The Minister Designate for the Savannah Region Mr Saeed Muhazu Jibril has assured parliaments vetting committee that he will stop the harvesting of rosewood in the Savannah Region
+The Minister-designate for the Savannah Region Mr Saeed Muhazu Jibril has assured the parliaments vetting committee that he will stop the harvesting of rosewood in the Savannah Region

 Speaking to a comment from the Member of Parliament (MP) for the Asawase Constituency of the Ashanti Region Hon Muntaka Mubarak if the Minister nominee is giving the parliament’s ministerial vetting committee the assurance that as he leaves to lead the Savannah region he will ensure that “not only the cutting and even the processing of this rosewood within his area as Regional Minister will be a thing of the past”; the Savannah Regional Minister Designate said; “I will report back to this committee…It is something that I’m going to stop when I’m given the nod”.

-On the question of what the Minister Designate will do to encourage the youth to go back into tilting the land, Mr Saeed Jibril said; “I indicated that we were going to make agriculture a business venture and not a subsistence venture such that it will attract the youth to go into agriculture when we are able to stop this rosewood harvesting and so we will do that in collaboration with the ministry of lands and Natural Resources of which you are already aware that there is a ban in place for harvesting of this rosewood so it is just a matter of going to enforce the law when I’m given the nod by this committee”.
+On the question of what the Minister-Designate will do to encourage the youth to go back into tilting the land, Mr Saeed Jibril said; “I indicated that we were going to make agriculture a business venture and not a subsistence venture such that it will attract the youth to go into agriculture when we are able to stop this rosewood harvesting and so we will do that in collaboration with the Ministry of Lands and Natural Resources of which you are already aware that there is a ban in place for the harvesting of this rosewood so it is just a matter of going to enforce the law when I’m given the nod by this committee”.